clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### Cassandra

-- written by Facebook to handle write heavy
+- Written by Facebook to handle write heavy

-- SSTables and LSTM
+- Cool tech, SSTables and LSTM
   - handle the write and do the work later

-- highly configurable for acks on write
+- Highly configurable for acks on write

 ---